adopted-ember-addons/ember-pikaday/README.md

 [![Ember Observer Score](https://emberobserver.com/badges/ember-pikaday.svg)](https://emberobserver.com/addons/ember-pikaday)
 [![NPM](https://badgen.net/npm/v/ember-pikaday)](https://www.npmjs.com/package/ember-pikaday)

-ember-pikaday provides datepicker modifiers & components for Ember using the Pikaday library.
+ember-pikaday provides a datepicker modifier & components for Ember using the Pikaday library.

 **This addon is fully integration tested, and it provides test helpers to interact with the datepicker in your own tests.**